 Communicate Your Mission

 Every time idfive starts a project for a new client we always come up with a “why” statement.
 This statement explains what greater good the brand we’re working with provides, and how that aligns with our company values.
-It’s a great way to get pumped up before a project and is a helpful reference to come back to to sustain that energy over its course.
+It’s a great way to get pumped up before a project and is a helpful reference to come back to to sustain that energy over that project’s course.

 If you lead a marketing team then I encourage you to find ways to exemplify your brand’s purpose to your team.
 If you work for a university, you can disseminate stories about student achievements and meaningful campus events.
 If you work for a small business, you can spread information about the community’s growth and the value of local business.
 If you work for a nonprofit, promote your best performing efforts or a recent client success story.